telerik/winforms-docs/tools/visual-style-builder/visual-style-builder.md

 # Visual Style Builder

-VisualStyleBuilder provides the key flexibility behind the Telerik UI for WinForms.
-Visual Style Builder runs within the Visual Studio design environment or as a stand alone application.
+ Visual Style Builder is a stand alone application that allows you to create custom or edit the predefined themes.
 With Visual Style Builder you can:

 * Set properties